rjkroege/leap/README.md

 I should order alphabetically.
 I should bound the number included in display with an ellipsis if the count of that block exceeds a threshold.
 I can start with just a list?

+Observation: a regular expression works pretty well here.
+No particular fanciness needed.
+I can be more clever like I suppose if I really want.

+Follow On Tasks
+===

+*  <strike>extract the list of filenames</strike>
+*  <strike>elide the start of the names so that they fit better</strike>
+*  <strike>convert the typed stuff into regexp </strike>
+*  <strike<apply the regexp to the list of filenames</strike>
+*  figure out the additional keys *what does this mean?*
+*  package this up in some kind of rational way: we need the opener now.